maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/README.md

 **`General_ANOVA_ART_Analysis/`** is the primary reusable component of this repository.
 It provides a configurable R workflow for one-, two-, or three-factor experiments and supports **between-subjects, within-subjects, and mixed designs**.

-For each enabled dependent variable, the workflow can automatically select between parametric ANOVA and aligned rank transform ANOVA (ART-ANOVA), perform follow-up analyses, calculate effect sizes and descriptive statistics, optionally conduct correlation analysis, and export the results to a structured Excel workbook and multi-page PDF.
+For each enabled dependent variable, the workflow can automatically select between parametric ANOVA and [aligned rank transform ANOVA (ART-ANOVA)](https://dl.acm.org/doi/abs/10.1145/1978942.1978963), perform follow-up analyses, calculate effect sizes and descriptive statistics, optionally conduct correlation analysis, and export the results to a structured Excel workbook and multi-page PDF.
+Parametric ANOVA is used when the implemented assumption checks support that analysis path; when those assumptions are not adequately met, the workflow can use ART-ANOVA instead.

+The [aligned rank transform (ART)](https://dl.acm.org/doi/abs/10.1145/1978942.1978963) is a nonparametric procedure for factorial designs.
+It aligns observations separately for the effects being tested and then ranks the aligned responses, allowing main effects and interactions to be evaluated using familiar ANOVA-style F tests while avoiding the normality requirements of conventional parametric ANOVA.

 ### Main capabilities